Alex-Sand-0/gobsandgods/_mobs/gobsbrigands.md

 ---

 This page list some mobs you may encounter in Gobs and Gods.
 It has been auto-generated from our code and contains data to help us better balance the available mobs.

-## Gobirette the Undertaker's band
+## Gobounoux the Undertaker's band
 ```
 Undertaker_Master:1-1,Badgoboss:1-1,Bigbadgob:7-11,GobArbaletier:3-5,Badgob:5-9,GobPoacher:1-2,Magob:1-3,MeatCube:1-3;tags:Brigand;factions:Gobs
 ```